Episode 1 - Fellow Wanderer

 Joseph is overcome with happiness and tells Porter at that moment – he prophesies in the name of the Lord, “Orrin Porter Rockwell, so long as ye shall remain loyal and true to thy faith, [you] need fear no enemy.
 Cut not thy hair and no bullet or blade can harm thee.”

 Like Samson in the Bible, Porter is told that if he never cuts his hair, a bullet will never harm him.
 And, this is the beginning, really, of Porter Rockwell becoming a mythical type figure out on the frontier.
-He becomes this gunslinger in the Wild West who never cuts his hair, and can’t be killed by another man because of a promise given to him by the Mormon Prophet.
+He becomes this gunslinger in the Wild West who never cuts his hair, and can’t be killed by another man because of a promise given to him by a Prophet.
 And, from that point on a lot of men will try and hunt Porter down to try and kill him, and a lot of men will fail.

 He wrote in this book that there [was] one man [he] would mention -- Porter Rockwell, who “is now a fellow wanderer with myself – an exile from his home because of the murderous deeds and infernal fiendish disposition of the indefatigable and unrelenting hand of the Missourians.
 He is an innocent and a noble boy, and was an innocent and a noble child, and my soul loves him.
 Let this be recorded for ever and ever.
 Let the blessings of Salvation and honor be his portion.”
 (August 30 1842 journal online).
 Joseph Smith loves Porter Rockwell.
 He sees themselves as fellow wanderers – as strangers and pilgrims.